cjdbarlow/Part-One/chest_wall_and_diaphragm.md

 * Paralysis of the abdominal wall muscles (e.g. spinal injury) has significant affect on respiratory mechanics:
   * In the initial phases of injury, spinal shock results in a flaccid paralysis of the abdominal wall
-    * Intrabdominal pressure is low, and so the diaphragm moves inferiorly
+    * Intraabdominal pressure is low, and so the diaphragm moves inferiorly
     This results in a higher FRC but limits tidal volumes, as contraction of the diaphragm only increase thoracic volume by a small fraction.
     * Nursing in a supine position causes the abdominal contents to push the diaphragm superiorly, causing:
       * Lower FRC